 Interest income and expenses related to assets and liabilities which are measured at amortised cost or fair value over OCI are recognised in profit/loss on an ongoing basis using the effective interest rate method.
 Charges connected to interest-bearing funding and lending are included in the computation of effective interest rate and are amortised over expected lifetime.
-Interest income are calculated based on Gross loans in stage 1 and 2, and Net loans in Stage 3.
+For debt securities on the asset side, recognised at amortised cost and written down as a result of objective evidence of loss, interest is recognised as income based on the net balance sheet amount.

-In the case of interest-bearing instruments measured at fair value in profit or loss, changes in market value will be classified as income from other financial investments, and interest income is presented as other interest income.
+In the case of interest-bearing instruments measured at fair value in profit or loss, the market value will be classified as income from other financial investments.
 In the case of interest-bearing instruments at amortised cost or fair value over OCI and not utilised for hedging, the premium/discount is amortised as interest income over the term of the contract.